-The process of selling a home is similar to buying a home and often done at the same time.
+The process of selling a home is similar to buying a home and is often done at the same time.
 It's a big task, to be sure, and often involves a multitude of home improvement projects, research, and plenty of patience.
-Working with a real estate agent usually makes the process go much more smoothly, although you will end up paying a portion of the selling price to your agent.
-Everyone's situation is unique in some ways, but there are some basic steps and fundamental truths that every home seller should consider.
-FindLaw's Selling Your Home section will help you get started.
+Everyone's situation is unique in some way, but there are some basic steps and fundamental truths that every home seller should know.

 Researching Your Local Market

-You could have the nicest house in the neighborhood but still be subject to both the local market and larger, nationwide trends.
-For instance, a home that has been improved in a number of ways may lose much of its value if the surrounding homes have been neglected or if there is an uptick in local crime.
-If you plan on buying again after selling your existing home, you will want to do similar market research for that home as well.
+You could have the nicest house in the neighborhood but still have trouble selling it for the price you want because of local or national market trends.
+For instance, a home that has been improved in many ways can lose value if surrounding homes have been neglected, there is an uptick in crime, or new development is changing the character of the area.

-Generally, your ability to sell a home substantially increases when:
+Generally, your ability to sell a home improves when:

-- The economy is strong (particularly when home prices are rising)
+- The economy is strong and lots of people are employed

-- It's during a time of year when people are most likely to move, such as springtime or late in the summer
+- It's on the market during a time of year when people are most likely to move (spring to late summer, versus the dead of winter)

 Do You Need a Real Estate Agent?

-If you decide to go it alone, make sure you have plenty of spare time and at least some experience in finance and knowledge of real estate law.
+If you decide to go it alone, there are resources that can help you.
+Make sure you have plenty of spare time and at least some experience in finance and knowledge of real estate law.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help